ziscenko/deep_rl_continuous_control/Report.md

 - This yields an **average score** for each episode (where the average is over all 20 agents).

 ### Methods
-This solution uses the [Deep Deterministic Policy Gradient (DDPG)](https://arxiv.org/abs/1509.02971) Actor-Critic algorithm for continuous control problems with a simple (unweighted) relay buffer.
+This solution uses the [Deep Deterministic Policy Gradient (DDPG)](https://arxiv.org/abs/1509.02971) Actor-Critic algorithm for continuous control problems with a simple (unweighted) replay buffer.
 This method uses off-policy data and the Bellman equation to learn the Q-function, and simultaneously uses the Q-function to learn the policy.

 #### Actor network architecture
 The input into the network is a state vector of length 33.
 There are 4 output nodes with values between (-1, 1), corresponding to the each action dimension.
 The network has three fully connected layers and a batch normalisation layer after the first connected layer to stabilise learning.